MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/index.md

 **Pull and Push Configurations**

 Customized adapter properties can be shared using the adapter configuration file found in the **Configuration files tab**.
-To do so, use the pull and push commands described below.
+To do so, use the `pull` and `push` commands described below.
+For the properties to be shared, you need to *change the default values given to the properties*.

 Replace the **DmfpfConfigFile** placeholder with the actual value, for example: `config.json`.
 Then, run the command from the root folder of the adapter Maven project: